Transformer for Single Image Super-Resolution: Efficient Super-Resolution Transformer

-For ARFB, the outputs of two RUs are concatenated followed by a $1\times 1$ convolution layer, to fully utilize the hierarchical features.
-In the end, a $3\times3$ convolution layer is adopted to reduce the channels of the feature map and extract valid information from the fused features.
+where $y_{ru}$ is the output of RU, $f_{re}$ and $f_{ex}$ represent the Reduction and Expansion operations, $\lambda_{res}$ and $\lambda_{x}$ are two adaptive weights for two paths, respectively.
+These two operations use $1\times 1$ convolutional layers to change the number of channels to achieve the functions of reduction and expansion.
+Meanwhile, the outputs of two RUs are concatenated followed by a $1\times 1$ convolutional layer to fully utilize the hierarchical features.
+In the end, a $3\times 3$ convolutional layer is adopted to reduce the channels of the feature map and extract valid information from the fused features.